RojinTemell/RojinTemell/README.md

 ## Hi there 👋

 I'm Rojin Temel
-I'm currently working on Cross-platform mobile applications with **Flutter**, focusing on clean architecture, scalable state management, and high-performance UI development.
+I'm  working on Cross-platform mobile applications with **Flutter**, focusing on clean architecture, scalable state management, and high-performance UI development.

-I'm currently learning **Machine Learning and Artificial Intelligence**, particularly how ML models can be integrated into mobile applications to build smarter and more personalized user experiences.
+I recently learn **Machine Learning and Artificial Intelligence**, particularly how ML models can be integrated into mobile applications to build smarter and more personalized user experiences.

 I'm looking to collaborate on Flutter-based mobile projects,